sunsided/os/DIARY.md

 This doesn't solve the issue on its own (e.g. because of NX bits), but at least it avoids user-callable bit issues and makes reasoning about memory ranges a bit easier.

+Migrated to the `log` crate today.
+I'm hoping that this makes logging in the kernel crates a bit easier, so that I can then focus on identifying the page issue when not applying my debug patches to the user code.

 ## 2025-11-09

 Shot myself in the foot today: My spin mutex works, but it also silently blocks.